Seek Legal Counsel After a Car Accident

 What to Do After the Accident

 In order to ensure the success of your claim, there are certain steps you need to take following the accident.
 If there are serious injuries in the accident, you should always seek medical attention as a priority.
 Now if this is not the case, however, your first step should be documentation of the collision.
 If there was anyone around who witnessed the event, try to get their contact information and question them about what they saw.
 Ask if they would be willing to make a statement should you decide to file a claim.
 Next, you need to call the police.
 A police report will detail evidence of fault, which will support your case.
 Then, you should take as many photographs of the scene as are necessary to create a full picture of the accident.
 Photograph any environmental factors that contributed to the accident, such as a fallen stop sign, as well as your visible injuries if you can.
 It is important you are able to reference the date of the photographs so they can be validated in court.
-Once you have left the scene, seek medical attention and save any bills pertaining to injuries from the accident.
+Once you have left the scene, seek medical attention, and save any bills pertaining to injuries from the accident.
 You should also get estimates for the repairs to your vehicle.
 All of these things will support your case and give you the best possible chance to receive reparations for damages.
-Finally, you will want to hire an attorney from Lewis Law Firm to ensure your case is well argued in court.
-It is a mistake to try to handle the aftermath of a car accident alone, but with one of their attorneys, you can begin to recover from the lasting impacts the accident could have on your life.
+Finally, you will want to hire an attorney from the Lewis Law Firm to ensure your case is well argued in court.
+It is a mistake to try to handle the aftermath of a car accident alone, but with one of their accident attorneys, you can begin to recover from the lasting impacts the accident could have on your life.